 Before you apply for a course at Leicester College we recommend that you speak to a careers advisor – either at your school or an independent specialist.
 They will be able to make sure you make the right choices based on your ultimate career aims.

-Once you have decided upon your chosen career path, don’t forget to check the entry requirements to ensure you select the right course for you.
+Once you have decided upon your chosen career path, do not forget to check the entry requirements to ensure you select the right course for you.

 How to Apply

-Applying for a course at Leicester College couldn’t be easier.
+Applying for a course at Leicester College could not be easier.
 If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via PS16 if your school has signed up to it.
-If you are not in Year 11 (or your school isn’t using PS16), you can apply via our online application form or call for a paper form to be sent out to you.
+If you are not in Year 11 (or your school is not using PS16), you can apply via our online application form or call for a paper form to be sent out to you.

 Please note that online application form can be used for: